begeh/my-portfolio/README.md

 ## Portfolio Page (under development)

-A responsive, single-page portfolio site created entirely with custom-made CSS.
+A responsive, single-page portfolio site created with custom-made CSS.
 Developed as a means to practice CSS and HTML concepts such as flexbox and responsive web design.

 Built in ReactJS.